See the Remarks section for details.

 Adds the target to this ICommand will be invoked for each added target.
 If no targets are added the command will be invoked with a target.instance.
 The underlying

-Invokes the underlying ICommand for all of the added targets using the specified source, event name and arguments.
+Invokes the underlying ICommand for all of the added targets using the specified source, event name, event arguments and parameters.

 Removes the specified source from this instance.
 The used events of the removed source will be released.